kpodjison/glassware/README.md

 * BOOSTRAP

 ## How to Contribute
-1. Clone repo and create a new branch: `https://github.com/kpodjison/glassware-website.git -b name_for_new_techzometer_branch`.
+1. Clone repo and create a new branch: `https://github.com/kpodjison/glassware-website.git -b name_for_new_q-glasses_branch`.
 2. Make changes
 3. Send a pull request with a detailed explanation of the modifications.